tatemura/congenio/README.md

 Congenio: Configuration Generation Language
 ========================================================

-The Congenio Configuration Generation Language is a tool to maintain and generate configuration values (primarily) for experiments.
+The Congenio Configuration Generation Language is a tool to maintain and generate configuration values (primarily) for experiments in a reproducible manner.

- * inheritance (@extends attribute): combining and modifying component documents.
- * document unfolding (foreach element): generating multiple configuration documents (each of which is used for one experiment setting).
- * reference resolution (@ref attribute)
- * value expression (@exp attribute)

 See [User's guide](https://github.com/tatemura/congenio/wiki/UsersGuide) for details.

-** NOTE: this is a preview version (0.0.X) ** The current implementation is just enough for our specific purposes.
-We will add some more missing pieces (with potentially incompatible changes) as well as documentation.
-We target Version 0.1.0 for stable versions.

 Motivation
 -----
-Configuration management utility, such as Puppet, enables us to deploy and configure a complex system (that consists of multiple components such as DBMS and application servers) automatically.
+A configuration management utility tool, such as Puppet, enables us to deploy and configure a complex system (that consists of multiple components such as DBMS and application servers) automatically.
 Once we describe configuration, we can repeat the same deployment many times.

-But what if we need to repeat with many different combination of configurations?
+But what if we need to repeat it with many different combinations of configuration?

 In our case, we needed to conduct experiments on the performance of complex systems (performance evaluation, tuning, capacity planning,...), which involve a large number of configuration options to explore.
-Writing scripts was one approach, which tend to bury important parameters into the script code, quickly making experiments no longer manageable and repeatable.
+Writing scripts was one approach, which tends to bury important parameters into the script code, quickly making experiments no longer manageable and repeatable.

 The configuration generation language was developed to bring manageability